jgoguen/calibre-kobo-driver/README.md

 1. Contain no variables
 	1. OS X and Linux users may use a tilde (~) to refer to their home directory instead of typing it in full (/home/jgoguen/calibre-debug may be entered as ~/calibre-debug).
 Windows users must always enter a full path.

 The final path will be a combination of this path and the save template for the plugin.
-If your debug path is ```/home/jgoguen/calibre-debug``` and your same template is ```{author_sort}/{title}``` then a KePub file would be copied to, for example, ```/home/jgoguen/calibre-debug/Camerata, Jo/A History of Vanguard Industries.kepub.epub```.
+If your debug path is ```/home/jgoguen/calibre-debug``` and your save template is ```{author_sort}/{title}``` then a KePub file would be copied to, for example, ```/home/jgoguen/calibre-debug/Camerata, Jo/A History of Vanguard Industries.kepub.epub```.
 Directories will be created as needed.

 # Contributing
 Decided you want to contribute to the development of this plugin?
 Awesome!
 You have many options:

 1. **Contribute code**, whether for existing bug reports, for new bugs that you found, or for new features that you really want to see implemented.
 To contribute code, you may fork the repository and send a GitHub pull request, or you may send me a PM here with a git patch file.
 A tutorial on creating a git patch can be found [here][gittutorial]
-1. **Submit bug reports** on GitHub.
-GitHub bug reports are my to-do list for this plugin; any requests anywhere else are likely to get missed and forgotten and direct emails **will be silently ignored**.
+1. **Submit bug reports** on Launchpad.
+Launchpad bug reports are my to-do list for this plugin; any requests anywhere else are likely to get missed and forgotten and direct emails **will be silently ignored**.
 Although I'm happy to discuss the plugin here, I may still ask you to create a bug report; this is so I actually remember to investigate your request!
 1. **Test pre-released code** from GitHub.
-Between releases, new code is committed to the GitHub repository and may be installed using directions provided in ths file.
+Between releases, new code is committed to the GitHub repository and may be installed using directions provided in this file.
 Based on your testing, you may submit bug reports, provide feedback, think of new feature requests, or just generally enjoy early access (and not necessarily stable code!) to upcoming versions of the plugin.

 You may also prefer to contribute in some other way.
 You may [donate to me via PayPal][paypaldonate], [contribute to my fundraiser][driverfundraiser], or you may also contribute by answering questions from other people who may have issues, purchasing items from my wishlists (not yet linked, I'll get on that soon-ish), continuing to use this plugin and providing feedback, and probably a few other ways I haven't thought of yet.